pratham-vbhat/prathamvbhat/README.md

 - 🌱 I’m currently learning **Python and Web**

 - 🤝 I’m looking for help with **Machine Learning and its project**

+- 🏢 I am currently interning at EG India PVT.
+LTD. as a DevOps intern

 - 📫 How to reach me **21a36.pratham@sjec.ac.in**

 <h2 align="center">Connect with me</h2>